Our Veterinarians

 Dr. Furst graduated from Marist College in 2007 with a B.S. in Biomedical Sciences and from Cornell University College of Veterinary Medicine in 2012.
 After graduation, he worked at progressive, state of the art animal hospitals in the Lehigh Valley, PA and Hudson Valley areas.
 Throughout his early career, he has developed a strong reputation for his gentle nature, exceptional bedside manner, thoroughness, and thoughtful care.
 Being a veterinarian uniquely provides him with the opportunity to help and serve people and animals.
 He enjoys teaching and educating clients on how to best care for their beloved pets.
 Dr. Furst has a passion for general practice with special interests in surgery, dentistry, preventative medicine, and exotic animal medicine.

 After living in the area for several years and falling in love with the town of Redding, Dr. Furst and his wife decided to make the move to Redding, Ct in 2019.
-They have two Crested Geckos named Blaze and George.
+They have a daughter and two Crested Geckos named Blaze and George.
 Blaze is an absolute sweetheart, but watch out for George, he bites!
 In his free time, Dr. Furst enjoys spending time with his family and engaging in many outdoor activities.
 He is a fishing fanatic and particularly likes hiking, rock climbing, camping, and snowboarding.
 Georgetown Veterinary Hospital is thrilled to have him on our team.

 Samantha Nicolini, D.V.M.